 Sadly, the future of this habitat is precarious.
 QPR football club, for instance, were keen to develop the area for their training ground.
-Whilst QPR have now pulled out of their plans, Warren Farm could easily be lost in the future.
-The Owl Conservation Project is ensuring that owl species have other habitats within the borough that they can thrive in.
+Whilst QPR have now pulled out of its plans, Warren Farm could easily be lost in the future.
+The Owl Conservation Project is ensuring that owl species have other habitats within the borough where they can thrive.

 The Owl Conservation Project’s overall focus is to help more to owls breed in Ealing.
 We hope to promote a better mosaic of diverse grassland habitats across the borough – bringing wider benefits for all manner of biodiversity.

 Ealing Wildlife Group (EWG) and the Ealing park ranger team are working together on their ‘Help an Ealing Owl’ project.
 We are aiming to provide similar habitats in other locations should Warren Farm be developed.
 The project has been possible due to £2,000 funding from the Tesco ‘Bags of Help’ scheme.
 The project has two key elements:

 2) Change borough-wide grassland management regimes to allow for better feeding habitats for owls and many other species

 20 owl nest boxes are now in place across the borough.
 New grassland management regimes are also in place and are part of a longer term project implementing habitat changes on a large scale.